 Directed-coolant bushings, Figure 10-42, are also similar to the SF renewable bushings.
 Directed-coolant bushings, type DC, come with coolant passages machined into the bushings which direct the coolant flow to the cutting area.
 This design both cools the cutting tool and washes away the accumulated chips.
-Directed coolant bushings can be mounted in either DCL (liner) or DCHL (head liner) bushings, Figure 10-43.
-These special liner bushings have a unique design that directs the coolant flow from a drilled manifold passage, through the liner, to the holes in the bushing wall.

-well suited for operations such as drilling hardened steel, where a constant supply of cutting oil is required.
-Oil
+Oil-groove bushings, Figure 10-44, ensure adequate cutting-tool cooling and lubrication.
+This style bushing is well suited for operations such as drilling hardened steel, where a constant supply of cutting oil is required.

 The grooves are specially designed passageways cut into internal diameter wall of the bushing.